Putin foe Navalny defiant as trial opens in Russia

 Tall and clean-cut, Navalny has been a thorn in the side of the government since starting to campaign online against state corruption in 2007.
 He established himself as a powerful speaker at anti-Putin demonstrations that flared 16 months ago.

-Hundreds of people rallied in support of Navalny in central Moscow on Wednesday evening, but the wave of protests against Putin's 13-year domination of Russia has ebbed.
-On the muddy streets of industrial Kirov, few showed sympathy with Navalny.
+Rallies in his support were planned in Moscow and Kirov on Wednesday, but the wave of protests against Putin's 13-year domination of Russia has ebbed.
+On the muddy streets of the industrial city, few people had any sympathy with Navalny.

 "He is probably guilty of something," said Anya, a young woman selling toy cars in the main square of Kirov, almost 900 km (550 miles) northeast of Moscow and dominated by grey Soviet-era buildings.